Redocly/redocly-cli/docs/rules/custom-rules.md

 Property | Type | Description
 -- | -- | --
 casing | `string` | Asserts a casing style.
 Supported styles are: `camelCase`, `kebab-case`, `snake_case`, `PascalCase`, `MACRO_CASE`, `COBOL-CASE`, `flatcase`.
-See [casing example](#casing-example). defined | `boolean` | Asserts a property is defined.
+See [casing example](#casing-example). const | `string` | Asserts equality of a value.
+The behavior is the same as the `enum` assertion with exactly one value.
+See [const example]. defined | `boolean` | Asserts a property is defined.
 See [defined example](#defined-example). disallowed | [`string`] | Asserts all listed values are not defined.
 See [disallowed example](#disallowed-example). enum | [`string`] | Asserts a value is within a predefined list of values.
 Providing a single value in a list is an equality check.
 See [enum example](#enum-example).